-Associate in Science Degree in Business Administration- Concentration in Entrepreneurship/Small Business Management
+Associate in Science in Business Administration with a Concentration in Entrepreneurship/Small Business Management 2013-2014 Curriculum

 The associate degree in Business Administration with a concentration in Entrepreneurship/Small Business Management can help graduates start their own business or progress in the small business workplace.
 With interesting and useful courses covering the basics of business, like finance and marketing, students will be able to apply the knowledge gained in Peirce classes on the job immediately.